GuanWei926/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW1/README.md

 •   In the first method, you can execute "(1) testing after training" section to directly use the trained models stored in the list during training, without manually loading the weights.
 •   In the second method, you can execute "(2) testing directly" section, but you must first load the model weights from the correct path before making predictions.

-<### checkpoint directory
-ResNeXt101_64x4d_epoch8.pth is the fine-tuned ResNeXt-101 (64x4d) model trained using ResNeXt101_training.ipynb.
-On Codabench, this model achieves 93% accuracy on the test data.
-ResNeXt101_64x4d_Bagging*.pth are the fine-tuned ResNeXt-101 (64x4d) models trained using ResNeXt101_Bagging_training.ipynb.
-On Codabench, those models achieve 95% accuracy on the test data.>

 ## Performance snapshot
 ![alt text](image.png)
 ![alt text](image-1.png)